Made in Nigeria Vehicles: Nord Motors’ CEO, Outcry Amidst Demands Lagging Behind Impressive Production

 A recurring problem in Nigeria is the prevailing cultural belief that foreign-made products are superior to their local counterparts.
 Many Nigerians still favor imported items over those produced within the country.
 This mindset has hindered the growth of Nigerian industries and is a cause for concern among industry leaders like Mr. Ajayi.

-Made In Nigeria Vehicles: Nord Motors' Ceo, Toby Ajayi, Outcry Amid Low Demand
+Made in Nigeria Vehicles: Nord Motors' CEO, Toby Ajayi, Outcry Amid Low Demand

 Made in Nigeria Vehicles: Nord Motors